 Known as the only openly-gay King, James I had dalliances with various men during his reign.
 One of his favourites proved to have quite the influence on young Charles…

-The fall of Robert Carr, Earl of Somerset, and essentially the first firm Royal favourite of James’, took hold in 1613.
-The Overbury Scandal implicated Carr in the death of courtier, poet and his own friend, Sir Thomas Overbury, who had disagreed with Carr’s marriage to Henrietta Howard.
-Overbury ended up in the Tower, later poisoned to eradicate this opposition: both Somerset and Henrietta Howard were found to have been involved.
-Carr was imprisoned for a brief term, with James commuting the death penalty as a final act of favour.
+The fall of Robert Carr, Earl of Somerset took hold in 1613.
+Carr had been the first firm royal favourite of James’, but the Overbury Scandal implicated Carr in the death of courtier, poet and his own friend, Sir Thomas Overbury.
+The courtier had disagreed with Carr’s marriage to Henrietta Howard, who had to divorce to marry the Scott.
+Overbury ended up in the Tower (for refusing an ambassadorship the King offered to get him out of the way), and was later poisoned to eradicate this opposition: both Carr and Henrietta Howard were found to have been involved.
+The Earl of Somersert was imprisoned for a brief term, with James commuting the death penalty as a final act of favour.

 Warring factions took no time, and put George Villiers into the arena to satisfy James’ interest: it worked.
 George was later created Duke of Buckingham, and he spent much time with James – but he also made a point of befriending Charles, too.
-A tactician with calculating minds behind him, Villiers knew that favourites rarely survived a change of Monarch, and he wanted to ensure he was the one that did.
+A tactician with calculating minds behind him, Villiers knew that favourites rarely survived the succession, and he wanted to ensure he was the one that did.

-Villiers’ influence only increased, and he became something of a permanent fixture at James’ side, meaning he would have been at court, with ample opportunity to sway the teenage Prince.
+Villiers’ influence only increased as time wore on, and he became something of a permanent fixture at James’ side, meaning he would have been at court, with ample opportunity to sway the teenage Prince.
 With the King’s ear and political influence as a member of the Privy Council, Buckingham grew to be a hated figure within England – not that James or Charles cared.

 MPs sought to impeach Villiers for his nepotism at court and general incompetence, but James would simply dissolve Parliament whenever this issue was raised, to protect Steenie, as he had nicknamed Villiers.

-James’ death in 1625 affected nothing for Buckingham, with Charles continuing to protect him from Parliament’s attempts to impeach him, which would have ended his career and lose his place at court.
+James’ death in 1625 changed nothing for Buckingham, with King Charles I continuing to protect him from Parliament’s attempts to impeach him, which would have ended his career and lost him his place at court.

 Buckingham remained in Charles’ inner circle until 1628: the Duke was stabbed to death in Portsmouth by a disgruntled soldier who had once been part of Villiers’ team.
 A vicious death – being stabbed 28 times – soothed the people, who subsequently held bonfires and street parties in London to celebrate his death.
 Charles was furious that his people could treat his best friend in such a way.

-With no elder brother figure or close confidant, Charles’ Queen, Henrietta Maria became his adviser following Buckingham’s murder, which had grieved him so (the pair had married shortly after Charles’ accession in 1625).
+With no elder brother figure or close confidant, the Queen, Henrietta Maria, became his adviser following Buckingham’s murder, which had grieved him so; the pair had married shortly after Charles’ accession.
 As a younger daughter of Henri IV of France and Marie de Medici, Henrietta Maria was not (like many Princesses) trained in politics.
-Her lack of experience in the arena of ruling, as well as her firm belief in the Divine Right of Kings, saw her offer her husband less than appropriate advice.
+Her lack of experience in the arena of ruling, as well as her firm belief in the Divine Right of Kings, saw her offer her husband poor advice.
 She thought Parliament and the people should be more respectful to their Sovereign, and so the Caroline court became increasingly isolated, as Charles refused to summon Parliament, knowing he would have to deal with their demands if he wanted anything in return.